-This subsection does not provide information as to how high the splash guards need to be or how many sides of the tank must have of splash guards.
+This subsection does not provide or reference splash guard specifications or how many sides of the tank must have splash guards.
 Will this be at the discretion of the facility?
 What percentages of facilities have splash guards and what are their configurations.

-Based on the type of parts and workflow at United, implementation of splash guards can be an impediment to tank access and to hoist clearance on some of the larger landing gears.
+Based on the type of parts and workflow and tank configurations at United, implementation of splash guards can be quite an impediment to tank access and to hoist clearance on some of the larger landing gears.
 For those facilities where splash guards may be impractical, we suggest that the subsection have an added statement, stating that if a splash guard is not feasible, then the owner or operator should rinse each part so as to minimize excess chromic acid spillage outside the electroplating tank.
-Clerk of the Board September 13, 2006 Page 8 of 10